suwubh/Chess4Nerds/README.md

 1. Fork the repository
 2. Create a feature branch
-3. Follow TypeScript and ESLint conventions
+3. Follow general development conventions
 4. Test your changes
 5. Submit a pull request